dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 `Bind time difference` (logical): Determines whether to append a *time difference* from previous location column (units: hours).

-`Bind study` (logical): determines whether to append a *study name* column.
-This is recommended if merging with other studies later in a workflow.

 `ID Column` (character): The name of the column to be used as primary identification.
-NULL means the default (taken from Movebank) will be used.
+Leaving this empty means the default for this dataset (imported from Movebank) will be used.

 `Altitude Column` (character): The name of the column containing altitude data (if any).
-NULL means no altitude data is available.
+Leaving this empty means no altitude data is available.

 `Temperature Column` (character): The name of the column containing temperature data (if any).
-NULL means no temperature data is available.
+Leaving this empty means no temperature data is available.

 `Heading Column` (character): The name of the column containing heading data (if any).
-NULL means no heading data is available.
+Leaving this emptymeans no heading data is available.

 `Keep Essential Columns` (logical): If TRUE, the output data contains only the following columns present: *temperature*, *heading*, *altitude*, *import_marked_outlier*, *index*, *hour*, *min*, *secs*, *hourmin*, *yearmonthday*, *gap_mins*, *kmph*, *dist_m*, *x (UTM)*, *y (UTM)*, *geometry (sf)*, *lon*, *lat*, *study*.

 ### Most common errors

--   `bind study` setting currently works only if all tracks in the data come from the same study, and if `study.id` or `study_id` is a column name in the track data.
-It will be unable to perform the operation if not
+-   For any `column name` settings, please ensure:

+    1. That the named column is **contained within the input dataset**
+    2. That the column name has been **spelled with complete accuracy**

+    or an error will be returned and processing will stop.
+Check the logs for the list of column names in the input dataset.

 -   Any `column` settings can be bugged by a column name with two (and, sometimes, one) periods: for example, 'altitude.col.xyz' could not be recognized.
 To solve this bug, any column containing a period must be duplicated (instead of renamed) with the new name `altutide/temperature/heading`.

 -   `Filter by Time Interval` must be a number of minutes.
 If the provided interval is greater than 60, the data will be returned with a warning.

 ### Null or error handling